Safety & Security

 Park & Facility Security

-In conjunction with the LCSO patrols, Brambleton hires a private security firm to provide additional patrols at BCA parks and facilities.
-The security firm will patrol community facilities and parks for undesirable activity after dark.
+In conjunction with the LCSO patrols, Brambleton employs a Parks & Facilities Attendant to provide additional patrols at BCA parks and facilities.
+The Attendant patrols community facilities and parks for undesirable activity after dark.
 Residents are reminded that all BCA parks are closed at dark.
 Anyone found in a community facility without authorization or at a BCA park after dark will be asked to leave.

 Traffic Law Enforcement

 Speeding on residential streets is often a concern among residents.
 Please be reminded that the speed limit on all Virginia Department of Transportation (VDOT) residential streets in Brambleton is 25 mph unless otherwise signed.
 The speed limit on all BCA drives and alleys is 15 mph regardless of signage or not.
 Speeding throughout the community should be reported to LCSO at 703-777-1021 or on the website.

 The Brambleton Community Association (BCA) Management office receives frequent concerns and requests from residents to address traffic related issues throughout Brambleton.
 While the Association cannot enforce traffic laws on VDOT streets, it can bring awareness to those recurring issues and work with the Loudoun County Sheriff’s Office (LCSO) to determine if there is need for increased enforcement.
 One of the tools BCA has to bring awareness to community traffic issue is its radar and message trailer.